Parrot SA

 Parrot SA is a French wireless products manufacturer company based in Paris, France.
-It was founded in 1994 by Christine/M De Tourvel, Jean-Pierre Talvard and Henri Seydoux.
+It was founded in 1994 by Henri Seydoux, Christine de Tourvel and Jean-Pierre Talvard.
 Since 2017, it has focused exclusively on drone manufacturing.

-The company
+Products

 The firm specializes in technologies involving voice recognition and signal processing for embedded products and remotely controlled flying machines (also known as drones).
-It also develops products related to car telephony: Parrot chipsets (including DSP), copyrighted noise reduction and echo cancelling algorithms, Bluetooth software stack, end-user applications (Bluetooth hands free car kits).
+It also developed products related to car telephony: Parrot chipsets (including DSP), copyrighted noise reduction and echo cancelling algorithms, Bluetooth software stack, end-user applications (Bluetooth hands free car kits).
 The products are sold to consumers through retailers, and are also incorporated into vehicles with the factory-installed audio system.

-Parrot's Bluetooth hands free technology can also be found in first mount.

-Its stock symbol on the Paris stock exchange is PARRO and the company is currently a member of the CAC Small 90.
-On NASDAQ it is known as PAOTF.